OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-preview/csharp/README.md

    - Navigate to `samples/msgext-action-preview/csharp` folder
    - Select `TeamsMessagingExtensionsActionPreview.csproj` or `TeamsMessagingExtensionsActionPreview.sln`file

-1) Run ngrok - point to port 3978

-    ```bash
-    ngrok http --host-header=rewrite 3978
-    ```

-1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId generated in Step 1 (App Registration creation).
+1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId generated in Step 2 (App Registration creation).
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
-    - Set "MicrosoftAppType" in the `appsettings.json`. **Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI.**
+    - Set "MicrosoftAppType" in the `appsettings.json`. (**Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI**)

 1) Run your bot, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.